 - The unpaved roads are completely fine in a 4×4, and you could make it in a little car but it would just be quite slow.

 - The N3 is a very slow road – the paved backroads are often lovely and fast.

 - Our Walking in the Drakensberg* book had a map in the front showing which roads were paved.
-The useful Tracks4Africa Maps also show this (check out our Best Road Map for South Africa article).
+The useful Tracks4Africa South Africa Map* also shows this (check out our Best Road Map for South Africa article).

 - Don’t drive in the dark.

 Day 5: Royal Natal NP to Cathedral Peak

 Summary: Royal Natal NP to Cathedral Peak area is a 75-100 km, 2- to 2.5-hour drive.
 We got up early and did two half-day hikes before driving to Cathedral Peak Hotel.

 After getting up early, and helped by the availability of immediate boiling water, we managed to hit the trails at 8 am.
 This was after stopping a few times for photo opportunities on the short drive to the trailhead.
 We did the Tugela Gorge and Amphitheatre Hike, apparently very popular, which is 12 km out and back.
 If you didn’t want to do the whole thing, you could walk just a few km, then turn back, and still get very good views of the mountains.